patricklx/ember-template-modifier-import/README.md

-ember-template-helper-import
+ember-template-modifier-import
 ==============================================================================

-forked from https://github.com/crashco/ember-template-component-import and changed to allow helper imports This is to be used alongside https://github.com/crashco/ember-template-component-import
+forked from https://github.com/crashco/ember-template-component-import and changed to allow modifier imports This is to be used alongside https://github.com/crashco/ember-template-component-import

-This addon allows you to use import-style syntax to create local bindings to a helper within a template file.
+This addon allows you to use import-style syntax to create local bindings to a modifier within a template file.

-* More concise helpers invocation while making it explicit where it comes from
+* More concise modifier invocation while making it explicit where it comes from
 * No hyphens needed!
 * Relative imports!

-* Currently only tested with simple helpers

 Installation
 ------------------------------------------------------------------------------

 ```
-ember install ember-template-helper-import
+ember install ember-template-modifier-import
 ```